How to Fit a Loft Ladder

 FAQs

 The best type of loft ladder is one that is easily retractable and offers the necessary support that you require.
-You can find a variety of loft ladder units at most DIY shops.
+Choose one that will fit into your existing loft hatch, or if you are creating a hatch yourself, then make sure you have the correct dimensions when purchasing the ladder to go with it.

 If you are confident in your DIY skills, you may be able to build a loft ladder yourself.
 However, it is recommended that you choose one that is pre-made from a DIY store to ensure that it is safe and able to carry the necessary weight needed.